 - gauge your listeners understanding and provide more (or less) information when needed

 Students with autism and other non-verbal learning disabilities often have trouble using language in a practical and effective way.
 They can get stuck on certain things.
 I had a student get stuck on the word “guess”.
 Eddie (not his real name) came to see me for speech therapy because he had difficulty with pragmatic language.
-One of his goals was the solve hypothetical problems.
+One of his goals was to solve hypothetical problems.

 I asked “What would you do if your TV wasn’t working?”